Behistun or Bisotun: town in Iran, site of several ancient monuments, including a famous inscription by the Persian king Darius I the Great.

 Vologases, king of kings, son of Vologases, king of kings, grandson of ...

-There were six rulers with this name, and at least two had a father called Vologases: Vologases II (r.77-80) and Vologases VI (r.208-218).
-Perhaps the same applies to Vologases III (r.105-147) and Vologases V (r.191-208), so this information is not extremely helpful, except that it helps us date the relief to the first centuries of the common era.
+There were six rulers with this name, and at least three had a father who was called Vologases too: Vologases II (r.77-80), Vologases V (r.191-208), and Vologases VI (r.208-218).
+Perhaps the same applies to Vologases III (r.105-147) as well, so this information is not extremely helpful, except that it helps us date the relief to the first centuries of the common era.

 Unfinished Sasanian relief